flokoe/bash-hackers-wiki/docs/commands/builtin/let.md

     is more \"standard\" than `let`, the above should always be preferred.
 Both [arithmetic expansion](../../syntax/arith_expr.md)s and the
-    `[` test operator are specified by POSIX(r) and satisfy almost all of expr\'s use-cases.
-Unlike `let`, `expr` cannot assign directly to bash variables but instead returns a result on stdout. `expr` takes each operator it recognizes as a separate word and then concatenates them into a single expression that\'s evaluated according to it\'s own rules (which differ from shell arithmetic). `let` parses each word it recieves on its own and evaluates it as an expression without generating any output other than a return code.
+    `[` test operator are specified by POSIX(r) and satisfy almost all of expr's use-cases.
+Unlike `let`, `expr` cannot assign directly to bash variables but instead returns a result on stdout. `expr` takes each operator it recognizes as a separate word and then concatenates them into a single expression that's evaluated according to it's own rules (which differ from shell arithmetic). `let` parses each word it recieves on its own and evaluates it as an expression without generating any output other than a return code.